IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The pattern you will observe in curl examples below is that an HTTP ``PUT`` is used to add or modify a setting.
 If you perform an HTTP ``GET`` (the default when using curl), the output will contain the value of the setting, if it has been set.
 You can also do a ``GET`` of all settings with ``curl http://localhost:8080/api/admin/settings`` which you may want to pretty-print by piping the output through a tool such as jq by appending ``| jq .``.
 If you want to remove a setting, use an HTTP ``DELETE`` such as ``curl -X DELETE http://localhost:8080/api/admin/settings/:GuidesBaseUrl`` .

+.. _:BlockedApiPolicy:

 :BlockedApiPolicy
 +++++++++++++++++

-Out of the box, all API endpoints are completely open, as mentioned in the section on security above.
-It is highly recommended that you choose one of the policies below and also configure ``:BlockedApiEndpoints``.
+Out of the box, all API endpoints are completely open, as mentioned in :ref:`blocking-api-endpoints`.
+It is highly recommended that you choose one of the policies below and also configure :ref:`:BlockedApiEndpoints`.

 - localhost-only: Allow from localhost.
-- unblock-key: Require a key defined in ``:BlockedApiKey``.
+- unblock-key: Require a key defined in :ref:`:BlockedApiKey`.
 - drop: Disallow the blocked endpoints completely.

 ``curl -X PUT -d localhost-only http://localhost:8080/api/admin/settings/:BlockedApiPolicy``

-.. _conf-blocked-api-endpoints:
+.. _:BlockedApiEndpoints:

 :BlockedApiEndpoints
 ++++++++++++++++++++